yfhuang/YZUCSE_CI002/README.md

 ## Syllabus
 Noted: Students are required to read the [syllabus](./Syllabus.md) carefully.
 Please be aware that the course schedule may be adjusted depending on the study progress.

+## Assignments
+Please refer to [the assignment guide](./Assignment/README.md) for the latest assignment requirements, checkpoints, and deadlines.